Glozic/glozic-doc/docs/02 tutorial-advanced/02 data-grid.md

 In the previous tutorial, we have created the **settings** collection for saving list of lookup values.
 The **settings** form that we have built was using an **Edit Grid** component, it saves the list of values as subdocuments of the **Settings** document.

-We are going to replace the Edit Grid component with a **Date Grid** component in this tutorial.
+We are going to replace the Edit Grid component with a **Data Grid** component in this tutorial.

 ## Add a Data Grid